 Indeed, because the goal of the sales model is to place solutions, you seek a very restricted group you assume SHOULD buy, ignoring the vastly larger group who CAN buy but aren’t yet ready (and who won’t object once they get their ducks in a row).
 Sales is designed to

-With a function limited to using your content as the route to placing solutions and searching for those who SHOULD buy – and getting objections from those who don’t find relevance in your offering, sales overlooks the possibility of facilitating the far larger group who CAN and WILL buy when they have their ducks in a row.
+With a function limited to using your content as the route to placing solutions and searching for those who SHOULD buy – and getting objections from those who don’t find relevance (yet) in your offering – sales overlooks the possibility of facilitating the far larger group who CAN and WILL buy when they have their ducks in a row.

 WHY YOU GET OBJECTIONS

 I define ‘buyer’ as a person/group who has discovered they can’t fix a problem internally, traversed their change management issues, and has gotten agreement to seek an external solution.
 The very last thing buyers need is your solution – literally.

 So here, in no particular order, is a list of reasons why you get objections, and why/how the limited solutions-push focus of the sales model merely handles a small fraction of a Buying Decision Path instead of actually enabling buying.
-And fyi: by putting the functionality to help potential buyers traverse their systemic change management issues before trying to sell anything, you’ll never get objections.
+And fyi: if you aim to help potential buyers traverse their systemic change management issues before trying to sell anything, you’ll get closed sales, not objections.

 You’re actually causing your own objections.
 You get no resistance when facilitating prospects through their own steps to congruent change and then continue on to placing your terrific solution content with those specific prospects who CAN buy.
 (Read my article on the Buyer’s Journey that lays out the entire Pre-Sales buying decision process.)
 But you’ll need to take a different – additional – path through a different lens.
 You’ll need to understand the change management issues within your industry.
 And no, you cannot use your current sales skill to accomplish this.